Why Committees & Appointed Groups Don’t Work

 • Written Committee Description.
 First, there should be a written description of what is expected of each committee to guide the chair and members.
 The description should summarize the purpose of the committee, its composition and selection procedure, and the specific duties of the committee.
 There are several sample committee descriptions in the Tool Section of this chapter.

-• An effective committee chair.
+• An effective chair.
 The next element is an effective chairperson.
-In general, the committee chair should a board director.
-This helps to assure that the leadership of the committee is "in sync" with that of the board as a whole.
-In seeking an effective chair, we're looking for two things: content knowledge and experience relevant to the work of the committee as well as proven leadership and people skills that will be essential if the committee is to work effectively.
+In seeking an effective chair, we're looking for two things: content knowledge and experience relevant to the work of the group as well as proven leadership and people skills that will be essential if the group is to work effectively.
 Of the two, the most important is leadership and people skills.
-Additional content knowledge is more easily acquired by a committee chair than the ability to lead others.
+Additional content knowledge is more easily acquired by a chair than the ability to lead others.
+Read YALSA's Job Description for Chairs to learn more.

-There are also some personal characteristics of the effective committee chair that also need to be considered:
+There are also some personal characteristics of the effective chair that also need to be considered:

-• Is willing to relinquish some of the chair’s formal authority if the job requires it; and
+- Is willing to relinquish some of the chair’s formal authority if the job requires it;

-• Is more interested in the committee's success than in his or her own feeling of personal importance.
+- Is more interested in the committee's success than in his or her own feeling of personal importance; and

-The committee chair will be responsible for preparing agendas for the meetings, assigning responsibilities to committee members and doing some of the follow-up to make sure assigned work is being done by members.
+The chair will be responsible for preparing agendas for the meetings, assigning responsibilities to group members and doing some of the follow-up to make sure assigned work is being done by members.

 • Members thoughtfully appointed.
 The next element of committee effectiveness is members who have been thoughtfully appointed.
 Each standing committee is generally composed of a core of five to eight members.
 They should be recruited with the following question in mind: What tasks are the committee responsible for and who among our members possess the skills and experience needed to complete those tasks?
 As is the case with other forms of volunteer recruitment, every effort should be made to match the needs and requirements of the committee and the skills, knowledge and interests of prospective committee members.